GSA/plainlanguage.gov/_pages/resources/articles/the-elements-of-plain-language.md

 4. Use examples as needed to help explain the text.

-5. Whenever possible, test consumer documents on a small group of typical users--and improve the documents as need be.
+5. Whenever possible, test consumer documents on a small group of typical users—and improve the documents as need be.

 ## B. Design